kubernetes/website/docs/user-guide/horizontal-pod-autoscaler.md

 ## What is Horizontal Pod Autoscaler?

-Horizontal pod autoscaling allows the number of pods in a replication controller or deployment to scale automatically based on observed CPU utilization.
+Horizontal pod autoscaling allows to automatically scale the number of pods in a replication controller, deployment or replica set based on observed CPU utilization.
-It is a [beta](/docs/api/)#api-versioning) feature in Kubernetes 1.1.

 The autoscaler is implemented as a Kubernetes API resource and a controller.
 The resource describes behavior of the controller.